Welcome to a snowy world of literature and liberty. Here you’ll find magic in both fact and fiction….

-Although ‘bad ideas’ exist, Snowy Fictions argues that debate, not censorship, is the weapon against discrimination and hate.
+Although ‘bad ideas’ exist, Snowy Fictions argues that debate, not censorship, is crucial to literature.

 –Liberty.
-As a crucial value to the Enlightenment, liberty is a requirement for any successful society.
-As Snowy Fictions discusses fiction publishing, we encourage authors to take creative risks and to not show fear in exploring unfashionable opinions or subjects.
+As a crucial principal to the Enlightenment and Romanticism, liberty is a requirement for any successful society, particularly in the field of online education.
+As Snowy Fictions discusses fiction publishing, we encourage authors to take creative risks and to not have fear in exploring unfashionable opinions or subjects.

 –Knowledge.
 Whilst our articles have their own perspective, Snowy Fictions promotes knowledge.
 Our sections on history, travel and philosophy engage with the wider world.
 Our motto is: ‘Understanding The World Through Fiction.’
 That means using fictional texts to improve our understanding of our world.